FlorentE96/camillaNode/README.md

 #### Prerequisites
 camillaNode uses node.js.
 If you dont have it installed already, you can install it from [here](https://nodejs.org/en/download) or directly from command line with `sudo apt install npm`

-Installing camillaNode requires you to download it from GitHub and installing required dependencies using NPM, all all which can be achieved as follows:
+Installing camillaNode requires you to download it from GitHub and installing required dependencies using NPM, all of which can be achieved as follows:

 ```
 git init